 Infrastructure and Services

-We provide access to centrally managed computational systems, several High-Performance Computing, and data analysis clusters.
-We also offer Infrastructure that supports researchers such as large and secure storage, high-speed data transfer channel using a demilitarized zone (DMZ), support in areas of High-Performance Computing, Parallel programming and visualization, and training on those areas via workshops and seminars.
+WVU Research Computing (WVU-RC) group provides access to centrally managed computational systems, several High-Performance Computing systems, and data analysis clusters.
+We also offer Infrastructure that supports researchers, such as large and secure data storage, a high-speed data transfer channel using a demilitarized zone (DMZ), support in High-Performance Computing, parallel programming, and visualization, and training in those areas via workshops and seminars.

 Here we summarize the different dimensions of action for WVU-RC: